imprvhub/entercinema/README.md

 ## Entercinema - The moment you discover what to watch.

 Entercinema is a high-performance **Progressive Web Application (PWA)** engineered for modern viewers.
-By aggregating intelligence from **TMDB, IMDb, MDBList, Trakt, and JustWatch**, it provides a centralized hub for intelligent search, cross-device synchronization, and a conversational AI discovery experience.
+By aggregating intelligence from **TMDB, IMDb, MDBList, Trakt, and JustWatch**, it provides a centralized hub for intelligent search and cross-device synchronization.

 ### Project Overview

 Entercinema streamlines the entertainment lifecycle—from initial discovery to release tracking.
-It bridges the gap between fragmented streaming data and personal curation, offering a seamless interface for managing watchlists, receiving real-time notifications, and interacting with a context-aware AI assistant.
+It bridges the gap between fragmented streaming data and personal curation, offering a seamless interface for managing watchlists and receiving real-time notifications.

 ### Core Features

-#### AI Discovery Assistant (Ask AI)

-A sophisticated conversational interface built for natural-language entertainment guidance.

-* **Contextual Intelligence:** Provides recommendations based on current trends and user history.
-* **Thread Management:** Supports multiple concurrent conversations with cross-device sync and automatic cleanup of empty threads.
-* **Rich Metadata:** Integrates IMDb-prioritized references and interactive result carousels with posters.
-* **Smart Safety:** Built-in spoiler detection and curated daily discovery prompts (20-day cycle).

 #### Advanced Notification Center